by Andrea M. Darcy

 And you know what we say now…

-If you really feel you are going to hurt yourself, or someone else, please, please, please use emergency services.
+If you really feel you are going to hurt yourself, or someone else, please, do use emergency services.
 You can go to any hospital A&E department, or call 999 for an ambulance (or get someone else to call 999 for you).
 If you don’t want to go to the hospital, you can also call NHS emergency services at 111.
 NHS 111 is open 24 hours a day, every day of the year, and it’s free to call from any type of phone.

 Hotlines to call if you feel suicidal in the UK